AustinMaddison/austinmaddison.github.io/content/notes/hello-mascot/index.md

 ### Vegetation
 The tree leaves were just convex geometry on top of a trunk mesh, nothing too special.
 For the grass I used polygonal cards and for the ivy I used polygonal strips.
 I leveraged the baked maps produced from the high-poly meshes to provide normals and alpha's to the low-poly cards.
 Also baked other maps such as thickness, curvature for more advanced shader effects like subsurface scattering.
-You can actually see the difference it makes in the [timelaspe](#timelapse).
-There was a transition where everything had a yellow cast and was quite dull then all of the sudden its bright a vibrant.

 #### Wind Vertex Shader